 Try a short Scripture path.
 Read Isaiah 60 one day, Matthew 2 another, and John 1 later in the week.
 Ask, “Where do I see light?
 Where do I see movement toward Jesus?”
 Keep the answers simple and concrete.
 Over time, these questions train the heart to notice grace in motion.

 Finally, bless your doorway.
 Stand by the entrance and pray for all who come and go.
 Ask for kindness to be your first word and peace your last.
-This threshold prayer can transform comings and goings into moments of quiet devotion.
+This threshold prayer can turn comings and goings into moments of quiet devotion.

 If this blessed your heart, it might bless someone else too.
 Share it with someone who needs encouragement today.